Suriname

 The Law on the Financial Statements (2017) came into effect on January 1, 2020 and establishes basic financial reporting and auditing requirements.
 The law sets out the accounting and financial reporting framework to be used; identifies responsible parties for the preparation, approval, and distribution of financial statements; and defines classes of companies based on size.

 The Central Bank of Suriname is responsible for prudential supervision of financial institutions, including banks, insurance companies, pension funds, and credit unions.
-However, neither the Bank Act nor regulations adopted by the Central Bank mandates the specific accounting standards to be followed by those financial institutions.
+In 2022, regulations supporting the Bank Act were adopted by the Central Bank which require IFRS for financial institutions (in line with the Law on the Financial Statements of 2017).

 All small- and medium-sized companies are required to apply IFRS for small- and medium-sized enterprises (SMEs) and have until 2021 to transition to the IFRS for SMEs.
 Medium sized entities are defined as entities which meet two of the three criteria: (i) greater than SRD 3 million but less than SRD 12 million total value of assets; (ii) greater than SRD 6 million but less than SRD 24 million of net revenue; or (iii) greater than 20 but less than 50 full-time employees.
 Small entities on the other hand are defined as entities with: (i) less than SRD 3 million total value of assets, (ii) less than SRD 6 million net revenue, or (iii) less than 20 employees.

 The Law on the Financial Statements (2017) also sets requirements and thresholds for statutory audits.
 All large corporations, medium-sized legal entities, and PIEs are required to undergo a statutory audit.
-The Law on Accountancy of 2018 designates the Suriname Chartered Accountants Institute (SCAI) as the audit standard-setter for all companies.
-SCAI requires the application of NBA Netherlands’ translated version of ISA which are translated on an ongoing manner.
-Therefore, SCAI uses direct Dutch translations of ISA, ISRE, ISAE, and ISARS.
+The Law on Accountancy of 2018 designates the Suriname Chartered Accountants Institute (SCAI) as the audit standard-setter for all companies, and since October 2018, ISA are adopted as issued by IAASB.
+As of the date of this assessment, the 2021 Handbook of International Quality Control, Auditing, Review, other Assurance, and Related Services Pronouncements is in effect.

 The Suriname Chartered Accountants Institute (SCAI) is the main regulator of the accountancy profession.
 It was established through the Law on Accountancy of 2018 and membership in the institute is mandatory for all professional accountants seeking to work in public practice.